 It’s no secret that Brian Chesky is a huge fan of Walt Disney.
 And as the story goes, he was on a short vacation from Airbnb, as he dived into Disney’s biography.
 There he figured out about storyboarding and how to leverage this process for Airbnb’s growth:

 How much money does Airbnb make?

-The digitalization that happened in the last two decades has facilitated the creation of peer to peer platforms in which business models disrupted the hospitality model that was created in the previous century by hotel chains like Marriott, Holiday Inn, and Hilton.
+The digitalization that happened in the last two decades has facilitated the creation of peer-to-peer platforms in which business models disrupted the hospitality model that was created in the previous century by hotel chains like Marriott, Holiday Inn, and Hilton.

 How much is Airbnb worth?

-Airbnb mission and vision
+Airbnb’s mission and vision

 Airbnb’s mission is to create a world where people can belong through healthy travel that is local, authentic, diverse, inclusive and sustainable.